 Put simply, you should expect a child support arrangement.
 But which one will the court order?

 Of the 50 U.S. states, 44 use the income shares model (or a version of it) to set child support payments.
 The various formulas that follow this model ensure that children of divorced parents receive the same financial support they would if their parents were still together.

 If you live in Alaska, Mississippi, Nevada, North Dakota, Texas, or Wisconsin, your child support will be decided by a less-common method known as the percentage of income model.

 If you live in any other state, use the steps below to estimate your child support payment roughly.
-Keep in mind that a judge only uses the result of their state’s formula as a guide.
+Remember that a judge only uses the result of their state’s formula as a guide.
 They can order a higher or lower payment based on your family’s circumstances.

 The first step in the income shares model is to check your state’s basic child support obligation table.
 This shows how much the government expects parents to spend on their children, depending on: